NodeMixaholic/jsBench/README.md

 console.log(caf)
 ```

 ## Example to benchmark: Create an array of 6900000 hashes, sanely find one.
+(NodeJS only)
 ```
 let crypto = require('crypto');
 function createAndFindHashes() {